Light Dark Matter Detection and Neutrino Floor: Role of Anomalous $(g-2)_{\mu}$: DM direct detection vs Neutrino Floor: Effects

-This scenario corresponds to a $M_Z'$ mass of 25 MeV and of gauge coupling $g_{\mu-\tau}$ of 0.00067.
-With these values, we have a significant enhancement of the neutrino floor which has already been discussed in detail in Section-\ref{nufloor}.
-The neutrino floor including its possible enhancement in this scenario is represented by the cyan colored region in Figure~\ref{DM_DD-scenario1}.
-The green points corresponds to those parameter points which can satisfy at least 10 $\%$ of the relic density whereas the blue points correspond to those satisfying the entire relic density.
-As can be seen from the plots, the direct detection measurements combined with the muon $(g-2)$ constraint rules out the parameter points which satisfies the entire relic density in the 0.1-1 GeV DM mass range.
-However, we do find parameter points which can satisfy at least 10$\%$ of the relic density.
-This makes an interesting proposition to look for scenarios where we can also have other DM candidates along with this VLF, or the DM sector can be more complicated through a multi-component DM scenario.
-Such detailed analyis are however beyond the scope of this work and here we employ a modest approach to study the prospect of this VLF.
-We propose to study the more complicated aspects in a future work dedicated only to DM.
-The situation however becomes more constraining for a DM mass in the range of 1-10 GeV, where a thermal relic is entirely ruled out by the direct-detection experiments.
-This however does not rule out this parameter space in this model since with these small gauge couplings we still has the option for a freeze-in DM, which again we postpone for the future dedicated work.
-For the future detection prospect, as we develop more and more advanced detectors for these direct-detection experiments which has very low threshold recoil energies, we become sensitive to lower direct-detection cross sections and hence can probe into the white region of the parameter space of the GeV scale.
-With the neutrino floor enhanced compared to the SM in this part of parameter space, such detectors would also eventually start probing the neutrinos coming from this BSM scenario.
-However, in order to distinguish them from DM events, we would also need these detectors to be sensitive to the directionality of the events.
-Indirect measurements in future can also provide valuable inputs for distinguishing the DM from neutrino events in this part of the parameter space with enhanced neutrino floor.
+This scenario corresponds to a $Z^{\prime}$ mass of 25 MeV and a gauge coupling $g_{\mu-\tau}$ of $6.7 \times 10^{-4}$.
+With these values, we observe a significant enhancement of the neutrino floor which has already been discussed in detail in Section-\ref{nufloor}.
+The neutrino floor including its possible enhancement in this scenario is represented by the cyan-colored region in Figure~\ref{DM_DD-scenario1}.
+In the DM mass range of $0.1-1$~GeV, relic density can be satisfied very easily through the t-channel annihilation without violating any of the direct-detection constraints.
+The situation however becomes more constraining for a DM mass in the range of $1-10$~GeV, where the parameter region satisfying the thermal relic is entirely ruled out by the direct-detection experiments.
+This however does not rule out this parameter space in this model since with these small gauge couplings we still have the option for a freeze-in DM, which again we postpone for future dedicated work.
+More advanced DM direct detection experiments in the future with very low threshold recoil energies can become sensitive to lower direct-detection cross sections and hence can probe into the hitherto unexplored region of GeV scale DM.
+With the neutrino floor enhanced compared to the SM in this case, such detectors would also eventually start probing the neutrinos coming from this BSM scenario.
+However, in order to distinguish them from DM events, we either require detectors with angular sensitivity of the events or indirect detection methods.